de-utvalda-sem-sandberg-omslag

 DE UTVALDA – THE CHOSEN ONES

-Between 1940 and 1945 the Nazi government placed children who they deemed superfluous: orphans, socially maladjusted or “racial degenerates” at the clinic Spigelgrund, a part of the great hospital complex Steinhof in Vienna.
+BETWEEN 1940 AND 1945 the Nazi government placed children who they deemed superfluous – orphans, socially maladjusted or “racial degenerates” – at the clinic Spigelgrund, a part of the great hospital complex Steinhof in Vienna.
 Weak and critically ill children became the test subject for careerist doctors who preformed gruesome experiments on them before they were put to death.

-First published by Albert Bonniers Förlag, Sweden, 2014.
+First published by Albert Bonniers, Sweden 2014

-China, Fudan University Press (Simplified Chartacters)
+China, Fudan University Press (simpl.)

 Czech Republic, Paseka